greekaway/Greekaway/docs/live-data.md

 - Open-Meteo is keyless and fast.
 If you prefer another provider (e.g., OpenWeatherMap), swap the implementation in `live/liveData.js` and read the API key from env.
 - Caching is in-memory; resets on server restart.
 For longer retention, plug a Redis cache (same key strategy) without changing the assistant API.
 - Destination detection uses the multilingual titles from `public/data/tripindex.json`.
 If you add trips or translations, detection improves automatically.
+ - In addition, dynamic geocoding from free‑form user messages is used as a fallback, so queries like “Καιρός στην Αράχοβα” resolve correctly even if the location isn’t a trip title.